Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/Animate3DSymbols/README.md

 5. Add heading, pitch, and roll attributes to the graphic.
 Get the attributes from the graphic with `Graphic::attributes`.
 6. Create a `SimpleRenderer` object and set its expression properties.
 7. Add graphic and a renderer to the graphics overlay.
-8. Create a `OrbitGeoElementCameraController` which is set to target the graphic.
+8. Create an `OrbitGeoElementCameraController` which is set to target the graphic.
 9. Assign the camera controller to the `SceneView`.
 10. Update the graphic's location, heading, pitch, and roll.